Prestonfield House – Iconic country house hotel in a private park at the foot of Arthur’s Seat.

 - Invisible Edinburgh – Themed walking tours with homeless people trained as guides.
 Choose between the likes of Powerful Women (JK Rowling, Maggie Dickson, etc.), Crime & Punishment, and more.
 Book in advance.
 Start location: Depends on tour.

 - The Edinburgh Literary Pub Tour – Fantastic 2-hour walking tour that takes in pubs associated with Edinburgh’s literary history.
 Meet at the Beehive Inn on Grassmarket.
-9-minute drive (2.5 miles).
+(2.5 miles).

 - City of the Dead Tours – Spooky nightly tours of Greyfriars Kirkyard, complete with ghostly encounters.
 The ‘Mackenzie Poltergeist’, a 17th-century ghost of a judge, allegedly haunts the prison in the corner of the graveyard.
 Depart at 9pm Easter-October; at 8.30pm rest of the year.
-Start location: “Tree of the Dead” outside St Giles’ Cathedral (2.5 miles, 10-minute drive).
+Start location: “Tree of the Dead” outside St Giles’ Cathedral (2.5 miles).

 - The Cadies & Witchery Tours – Entertaining ‘Murder & Mystery’ tours of Old Town conducted by the becloaked Adam Lyal.
 Expect costumed actors to jump out at you from dark corners off the Royal Mile.
-Start location: The Witchery Restaurant (2.5 miles, 11-minute drive).
+Start location: The Witchery Restaurant (2.5 miles).

 - Trainspotting Tours – Witty, engaging tour of locations from the 1993 Irvine Welsh’s novel Trainspotting and its 1996 movie adaptation.
 Adults only.
 Meet at Docker’s Club in Leith.
-13-minute drive (4 miles).
+(4 miles).